Geocaching.com is the official global GPS cache hunt site: the sport where YOU are the search engine.

 2.1.
 Home Location

 Entering your Home Location or "home coordinates" improves the functionality of the web site significantly.
 For example, this data enriches your quick searches and enhances Pocket Queries.
-Also, Geocaching HQ's Weekly Newsletter is made more relevant to you: events and new geocaches nearest you are listed with their distance from your location already calculated.

 Your home coordinates are required when submitting a new geocache for publication.